NishchayAnand/software-engineering/System Design/Fundamentals.md

 Q. Explain **`Data Partitioning`**.

+Partitioning is necessary when you have so much data that storing and **processing it** on a single machine is no longer feasible.

+Normally, partitions are defined in such a way that each piece of data (each record, row, or document) belongs to exactly one partition.

-The main reason for wanting to partition data is scalability.
+> **NOTE:** The main reason for wanting to partition data is scalability.

 ---

+Q. Explain different **`Data Partitioning`** schemes.

+---

 Q. Explain key challenges with **`Data Partitioning`**.

-1. Distribute data across multiple servers evenly.
+1. Distribute data across multiple servers evenly (`routing`).
-2. Minimise data movement when nodes are added or removed.
+2. Minimise data movement when nodes are added or removed (`rebalancing`).

 > **NOTE: Consistent hashing is a great technique to solve these problems.**

+---

+Q. Explain `hot spot`.

+A partition with disproportionately high load is called a `hot spot`.

 ---